mahb97/Wake2vec/Dataviz/weather_butmakeitJoycean.md

 - Text source: Project Gutenberg editions of Dubliners, Portrait, Ulysses (public domain).
 Finnegans Wake txt.
 - Update frequency: Weather check every 15–30 minutes, smooth transitions between states
 - Deployment: GitHub Pages or standalone web app

+# Pretext Integration

+Pretext provides the text layout engine that makes all four weather states performant and precise.
+One measurement pipeline, four rendering behaviours.

+#Core Advantage

+Pretext calculates text height and width without DOM reads in the hot path.
+This is critical when text is constantly moving (falling as rain, blowing as wind, fading in darkness).
+Traditional DOM-based layout would choke on the continuous reflow.
+Pretext pre-computes everything, so the animation loop only has to position elements, never measure them. see [Pretext](https://chenglou.me/pretext/)